 This is easily the lowest of any series in terms of runs per game.
-There have been several times since 1871 when teams have scored in every inning at bat, mostly by local teams, which then don't have to bat at the end of the ninth.
-I thought the Philadelphia A's of 1871 were the same A's that became the Oakland Athletics, but the wisest minds in baseball corrected me.
+There have been several instances since 1871 when teams have scored in every inning at bat, mostly by local teams who don't have to bat at the end of the ninth.
+It was initially thought that the Philadelphia A's of 1871 were the same A's that became the Oakland Athletics, but the wisest minds in baseball corrected this assumption.
 The scores in the boxes reveal striking statistics that are too extravagant for a video game, and many occurred long before that technology emerged.

-For games in general, this was, adjusted to the average number of runs scored per game in the regular season, the ALCS with the lowest score in history.
-The question of how often this could have occurred throughout the history of baseball first came to my attention some 20 years ago, when I was standing in the parking lot of Kauffman Stadium, the baseball stadium of the Kansas City Royals.
+This was, adjusted to the average number of runs scored per game in the regular season, the ALCS with the lowest score in history.
+The question of how often this could have occurred throughout the history of baseball first came to my attention some 20 years ago, when I was standing in the parking lot of Kauffman Stadium, home of the Kansas City Royals.
 Starting in 1909 (since Retrosheet's annual data is not interrupted), the percentage of entries in which a race was scored was generally just under 30 percent.
-This year, the average American League game produced 8.9 runs in total, which is actually in the middle of the list in the ALCS years (6.9 in 1972 was the lowest and 10.8 in 1996 is the highest).
+This year, the average American League game produced 8.9 runs in total, which is actually in the middle of the list in ALCS years (6.9 in 1972 was the lowest and 10.8 in 1996 is the highest).

 You can see that 4.0 races per game (that is, for the entire game, not just for a team) is the lowest on this list.
-Now, there's a site called Retrosheet, which uses an army of volunteers to compile as complete a dataset as possible about professional baseball games.
-It seemed historic to me after the second game when I noticed that the Blue Jays had scored fewer runs in those first two games than any other previous ALCS competitor and, without a doubt, it all ended that way.I was there with my father, Lary Bump, a sports journalist and member of the American Baseball Research Society.
+There is a website called Retrosheet which uses an army of volunteers to compile as complete a dataset as possible about professional baseball games.
+It was historic after the second game when I noticed that the Blue Jays had scored fewer runs than any other previous ALCS competitor and, without a doubt, it all ended that way.I was there with my father, Lary Bump, a sports journalist and member of the American Baseball Research Society.
 Despite leading the National League in runs scored (79), they finished one spot ahead of the Cubs in sixth place out of eight teams.